justeattakeaway/JustEat.StatsD/README.md

 `IStatsDPublisher` is the interface that you will use in most circumstances.
 With this you can `Increment` or `Decrement` an event, and send values for a `Gauge` or `Timing`.

-The concrete class that implements `IStatsDPublisher` is `StatsDImmediatePublisher`.
+The concrete class that implements `IStatsDPublisher` is `StatsDPublisher`.
 For the constructor parameters, you will need the statsd server host name.
 You can change the standard port (8125).
 You can also prepend a prefix to all stats.
 These values often come from configuration as the host name and/or prefix may vary between test and production environments.

 #### Example of setting up a StatsDPublisher